niklas-ourmachinery/dinosaur-collector/README.md

 Dino Dino! is a tiny dinosaur collecting game built in The Machinery.

 To run it you need The Machinery 2021.1.
+Open a simulate tab to run the game.

 This game, the code and the art are licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.